JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Any help is appreciated.
 Feel free to contact me if you have any feedback, suggestions or questions.

+### General
++ Add to OpenUPM

+### UI
-+ Tag / Tab based filtering system for UIToolkit, TextMeshPro & IMGUI solutions.
++ Tag / Tab based filtering system for TextMeshPro base uGUI.
-+ Better grouping for IMGUI & TextMeshPro solution. (like grouping in the UIToolkit solution)
++ Tag / Tab based filtering system for UIToolkit.
++ Potential to create "virtual" units and have custom controll about what is displayed.
++ More control / options to customize color.

+### Core System
++ Optional Monitoring Editor Window.
 + Method monitoring (Properties can be used as a workaround)
 + Class scoped monitoring
-+ Instance monitoring (Properties returning ToString() can be used as a workaround)
 + Improved IL2CPP support / AOT generation.
 + Custom update / evaluation loops.
-+ Optional Monitoring Editor Window.
-+ Improved tutorial how to create a custom UI Controller.
 + Add custom types for monitored arrays and other collections.
 + Better optimization contoll.
 + Global value processor. (like property drawer)
 + Better separation of API and internal logic.

+### Documentation
++ Guide how to create a custom UI Controller.
-+ Add to OpenUPM
++ Guide how to customize UI (background color etc.)

 &nbsp;